-In witness whereof the representatives of the two Governments, duly authorized for the purpose, have signed the present Agreement.
+IN WITNESS WHEREOF the representatives of the two Governments, duly authorized for the purpose, have signed the present Agreement.

-Done in duplicate, in the Spanish, Japanese and English languages, at Tokyo, this twenty-second day of April, one thousand nine hundred sixty.
+DONE in duplicate, in the Spanish, Japanese and English languages, at Tokyo, this twenty-second day of April, one thousand nine hundred sixty.
 In case of any divergence of interpretation, the English text shall prevail.

-For the Government of the Republic of Cuba:
+For the Government For the Government

+of the Republic of Cuba : of Japan :

-(Signed) Raul Cepero Bonilla
+(Signed) Raúl Cepero Bonilla (Signed) Aiichiro Fujiyama